Phoenix (Zebrahead album): Singles

 The video was filmed in the summer of 2008.
 The video shows the band members playing at the swimming pool with a large number of visitors on holiday.
 At the end of the video all participants start to play a song under the water.

+Track listing

+"Politics" and "Photographs" were first released (in reverse playing order) on the digital exclusive Not the New Album EP, included alongside "Mental Health" as an album sampler.
+This EP released on July 8th through Icon MES, one day before the album proper, but was re-released on January 31st, 2010 through the band's own MFZB Records, including the two Japanese bonus tracks alongside the first three.

+The version of Phoenix available to fan club members is the only instance of "Politics" and "Photographs" being available on physical media.